Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 With 400 miles (650km) of coastline along the Persian Gulf, the UAE is a renowned beach destination.
 There are numerous beach resorts in Ajman and Raj Al Khaimah.
 Luxury Hotels in the big cities often have their own private beaches, which non-residents can pay to use.
 Watersports are hugely popular, with many visitors enjoying jet-skiing, diving and snorkeling holidays.

-Strap yourself in for the ride of a lifetime at Ferrari World, which opened at Abu Dhabi's Yas Island in November 2010.
-At over 2 million sq feet (200,000 sq m) this is the largest indoor amusement park in the world.
-The headline attraction is the Formula Rossa rollercoaster, by some margin the world's fastest, attaining speeds of up to 160 miles p/h (240km) and an acceleration of 4.8 G, which is what a Formula One racing driver experiences at full throttle.
+Ferrari World opened at Abu Dhabi's Yas Island in November 2010 and, at over 2 million sq feet (200,000 sq m), is one of the largest indoor amusement parks in the world.
 The park's many attractions include the largest Ferrari gallery outside of the brand's headquarters in Marinello, Italy; the Speed of Magic immersive 4-D film experience; the G-Force space shot tower; Bell'Italia, which reproduces Italy's main attractions in miniature; and various state of the art racing simulators.
 An enormous red-domed roof encloses the facility, creating a futuristic and unique structure that has been nominated for several architectural awards.
-Ferrari World includes six restaurants, featuring four Michelin-starred chefs.

 The oldest building in young Abu Dhabi is the Al Hosn Palace, known colloquially as the White Fort.
-It was constructed in 1793 as the official residence of the former ruling family, and was extensively renovated in 1983.
+It was constructed in the early 1790s as the official residence of the former ruling family, also serving as a fort to command nearby shipping routes, and was extensively renovated between 1976 and 1983.
 Today it houses the Cultural Foundation, featuring a museum of traditional artefacts and historical photographs.
 The Palace is renowned for the magnificent tile work over its main gate.

-The old Bastakiya district is a step back in time to the days before electricity and air-conditioning, where traditional courtyard houses were cooled by wind towers.
-Old Dubai was famous for its wind towers that lined the Creek on both sides, and today the narrow lanes festooned with the distinctively Arabian architecture are a popular historical attraction marked for tourist development.
+The Al Fahidi Historic District (formerly known as the Bastakiya Quarter) allows visitors to step back in time to the days before electricity and air-conditioning, when traditional, courtyard houses were cooled by wind towers.
+Indeed, Old Dubai was famous for the wind towers that lined the Creek on both sides and, today, the narrow lanes festooned with the distinctively Arabian architecture are a popular historical attraction.
+The charming neighbourhood is home to the popular café, the Arabian Tea House, and has several art galleries.

 The souks, or traditional markets, are popular with bargain hunters as well as sightseers and photographers.
 The most famous is the Gold Souk, where the narrow streets are lined with shops selling everything golden, from 24-carat bars to rings and elaborate necklaces, and all at low prices.
 The tiny lanes of the traditional spice souk are scented with sacks of cinnamon, incense, spices, and dried fruit, while the modern fish souk bustles with activity and is redolent with smells of a more unpleasant nature.
-At the heart of the Bur Dubai souk lies Al Fahidi Street, selling the latest electronics, photographic equipment and home appliances at competitive prices.
 Other streets sell everything from materials and carpets to traditional coffee pots, loaves of unleavened bread and hubble-bubble pipes.

 Boasting the city's tallest minaret at 230 feet (70m), the Grand Mosque is a notable landmark with its multi-domed style and impressive size.
 It is an important place of worship and can accommodate up to 1,200 worshippers inside.
-Non-Muslims are not permitted to enter the Mosque.
+Non-Muslims are not permitted inside the Mosque but can enter the minaret to admire the building's architecture.
+Visitors should dress conservatively when entering the premises, keeping their heads and knees covered.
+Women should wear loose clothing with long sleeves.

 One of the most advanced water theme parks ever designed, the five-hectare (12-acre) water park at Wild Wadi offers families and thrill seekers hours of fun, relaxation and adrenalin-pumping action.
 Designed like an Arabian wadi (oasis), the park has an Arabian folklore theme and features some of the highest and fastest water rides outside of North America with 24 state of the art, high-adrenaline rides and slides.
 Rides for thrill seekers include Jumeirah Sceirah, a 108ft (33m) free-fall at 50 miles per hour (80km/hr), Master Blaster slides that are water roller coasters propelled uphill by high-powered jets, the white-knuckle ride at Rushdown Ravine or the high waves at Breakers Bay.